Nonreciprocal Bistability in Coupled Nonlinear Cavity Magnonics: Magnonic nonreciprocity without magnon driving

-We then study the behavior of the magnon number with the biased magnetic field $H$ when the critical contion in Eq.~(\ref{eq20}) is unbroken or broken, as shown in Fig.~\ref{fig4}.
-When the critical condition is unbroken, the magnon number is reciprocal and exhibits a Lorentz profile with $H$ for the driving field on the PDC or MC [see Fig.~\ref{fig4}(a)].
-But when the crucial condition is broken, the magnon number gets the nonreciprocal behavior [see Figs.~\ref{fig4}(b-d)].
-Figure \ref{fig4}(b) further shows that the magnon number caused by the driving field on the PDC is slightly suppressed around $H=370$ mT (see the blue dashed curve) by breaking $J$, whereas the magnon number caused by the driving field on the MC is enhanced a little (see the red solid curve), leading to visible nonreciprocity.
-From Fig.~\ref{fig4}(c), one can see that a much stronger nonreciprocity can be obtained by breaking the critical condition $\lambda=\lambda_c$, via greatly enhancing (fully suppressed) the magnon number caused by the driving field on the PDC (MC).
-When both $J=J_c$ and $\lambda=\lambda_c$ are broken, the produced nonreciprocity is completely dominant by breaking $\lambda=\lambda_c$ [see Fig.~\ref{fig4}(d)], and the nonreciprocity induced by breaking $J=J_c$ can thus be ignored.
+We then study the behavior of the magnon number as a function of the bias magnetic field $H$ when the critical condition in Eq.~(\ref{eq20}) is either satisfied or violated, as shown in Fig.~\ref{fig4}.
+When the critical condition is unbroken, the magnon number is reciprocal and exhibits a Lorentzian profile with respect to $H$ for the driving field on either the PDC or the MC [see Fig.~\ref{fig4}(a)].
+However, when the critical condition is broken, the magnon number exhibits nonreciprocal behavior [Figs.~\ref{fig4}(b-d)].
+Figure~\ref{fig4}(b) shows that, by breaking $J$ while keeping $\lambda = \lambda_c$, the magnon number induced by the driving field on the PDC is slightly suppressed around $H = 370$~mT (blue dashed curve), whereas the magnon number induced by the driving field on the MC is slightly enhanced (red solid curve), resulting in visible nonreciprocity.
+In Fig.~\ref{fig4}(c), breaking $\lambda = \lambda_c$ leads to much stronger nonreciprocity, with the magnon number driven by the PDC greatly enhanced and that driven by the MC nearly fully suppressed.
+When both $J = J_c$ and $\lambda = \lambda_c$ are simultaneously broken, the resulting nonreciprocity is dominated by the effect of breaking $\lambda = \lambda_c$ [Fig.~\ref{fig4}(d)], and the contribution from breaking $J = J_c$ can be neglected.